ArtsemiY/TomoBEAR-test/Tutorials.md

 As a first data set to showcase the capabilities of tomoBEAR we have chosen the Ribosome data set with the number 10064 in the EMPIAR database.

 You can get the data set from [here](https://www.ebi.ac.uk/empiar/EMPIAR-10064/).
-In our case we used just the mixedCTEM data and achieved 11.2Å in resolution with ~3.5k particles.
-If you want you can additionally use the CTEM data to be able to pick more particles.
+In our case we used just the mixedCTEM data and achieved 11.2Å in resolution with ~3.5k particles which is similar to the resolution achieved by the original researchers.
+If you want you can additionally use the CTEM data to be able to pick even more particles.

 After downloading the data extract it in a folder of your choice.
 One thing one should note about this data is that